 The teachers handling English are hereby suggested that there are a few assignments given here in addition to the textual tasks in every unit.
 The written work under the ‘writing’ component of every unit can be taken as assignments.
-The students may be assigned minimum two for a unit according to their level.
+The students may be assigned a minimum of two for a unit according to their level.
 The evaluation of these written works can be considered to award marks for formative assessment’ written work’ [10 Marks].

-To make the children attempt these tasks, proper guidance, features of every task, method of writing, language to be used, a few tips, clues etc may be given in detail and discussed with the children.
+To make the children attempt these tasks, proper guidance, features of every task, method of writing, language to be used, a few tips, clues, etc may be given in detail and discussed with the children.
 Never assign any task simply writing on the board.
 Your sound guidance can only make them feel confident to write the assignments.
 Evaluate their works individually and encourage them to do better.

 Languages Assignments & Projects Class VI to IX